A Message from the Lady of the Sea

 She was grateful.

 The day was lit up with hope, the sort that made her eyes all watery.
-She was a senior at university and appreciated all academia had done to expand her horizons without keeping her from staying true to her roots, but she had missed that red city where she had taken her first steps into the big topsy-turvy world.
-She ...Read more
+She was a senior at university and appreciated all academia had done to expand her horizons without keeping her from staying true to her roots, but she had missed that red city where she had taken her first steps into the big topsy-turvy world. ...Read more

 A Heartbreaker of a River